hussienibrahiem95/online-shop/README.md

 * Sign UP
 * Login
 * View Products
-* Search products By Cateogry
+* Filter products By Cateogry
 * Add Products To Cart
 * Remove Products From Cart
 * Add new Product for Admins Only